libreswitch/ops/docs/qos_cli.md

 | Error Message | Description |
 |:-----------|:---------------------------------------|
-| *QoS DSCP override is only allowed if the port trust mode is 'none'.* | This error occurs when a dscp override command is attempted when the port trust mode is 'none'.
-The solution is to configure the port trust mode to 'none'.
+| *QoS DSCP override is only allowed if the port trust mode is 'none'.* | This error occurs when a DSCP override command is attempted when the port trust mode is "none".
+The solution is to configure the port trust mode to "none".

 ## interface qos trust